-Visitor hours: 8am-4pm Monday-Friday (by appointment only).
+Visitor hours: By appointment only.
 Admission is free.
 Located on the lower level of the Fred Rogers Center.

 At the McCarl Coverlet Gallery, visitors can discover the history of weaving and folk traditions of the region through exhibits, interpretive projects, educational programs, and research.
 The McCarl Coverlet Gallery is a must see location for adults and children alike.

 The prized collection of antique American coverlets owned by Foster and Muriel McCarl was part of a gift to Saint Vincent College.
 The Beaver Falls couple conveyed its collection of 388 coverlets to the College along with funds for the care and preservation of one of the premier coverlet collections in the country.

 Selections from the collection are permanently displayed at the Fred M. Rogers Center on the Latrobe campus.
 The exhibits take place on a rotating basis with information about their history and significance.

 A love of American history led the McCarls to purchase their first historic coverlet in 1959.
 That began what has become one of the finest collections of American coverlets in the Country.
 Foster McCarl has recalled the joy that he and his wife experienced over the years in assembling the collection, learning from reference books about the prized acquisitions, and developing friendships with dealers and other collectors who shared their interest.

 “Muriel and I both love American history which led us to antiques,” Foster McCarl has said.
 “Not just coverlets, but quilts, furniture, iron, brass, china, pottery, wooden ware, etc. The first antique we bought was an Elkington silver-plated tea and coffee service in July of 1955.
 We each were attracted to different items, and I think that that made our collecting more interesting.”